telerik/blazor-docs/components/treeview/expanded-items.md

 # TreeView Expanded Items

-The TreeView component allows you to expand multiple items.
-It gives also the option pre-expand a desired item.
+TreeView lets the user expand multiple items.
+It also gives the option to pre-expand a specific item.

-To use the item expansion, use the `ExpandedItems` parameter.
+To use the item expansion, set the `ExpandedItems` parameter.
 It allows two-way binding (`@bind-ExpandedItems`) and one-way binding + [ExpandedItemsChanged]({%slug treeview-events%}#expandeditemschanged) event.

-The ExpandedItems collection is of type `IEnumerable<object>`.
+The `ExpandedItems` collection is of type `IEnumerable<object>`.

 ## Programmatically Expand and Collapse Items